 What Happens If You Need Back Taxes Help And You Cannot Pay?

-What if you didn’t file a tax return at all?
 If you didn’t file one, the IRS still has all of your documents: 1099s, W9s, and so forth.
 They can easily estimate how much you owe and will begin sending you letters saying that you need to file your taxes and that you need to pay the balance due.
 A back tax filing problem doesn’t help: in fact, it’s an additional complication.

 What If You Don’t Know How Much You Owe in Taxes?